-Marlon Williams was playing a gaming machine at The Wash Pot at Anthony Road and Mason Street when a robber came inside to rob another man.
-Williams, 44, was shot dead in a spray of bullets while he was fleeing down Mason Street about 2:30 a.m.
+Williams, 44, was standing by a gaming machine at Jaffary's Food Court, once known as the Wash Pot and Grocery, on Anthony Road when a robber came inside to rob another man.
+Williams, a cook at the Rookery restaurant in downtown, was shot dead in a spray of bullets as he was fleeing down Mason Street about 2:30 a.m.
 Saturday.

-Ann Kathleen Leonard, a 75-year-old retired school teacher, was in her Vining Circle home when a bullet in the same eruption of gunfire traveled 315 yards from parallel Mason Street through the car port and a window to strike her dead in her kitchen.
+Leonard, 75, a retired P.E. teacher, was in her Vining Circle home when a bullet from the same eruption of gunfire traveled 315 yards from parallel Mason Street through the car port and a window to strike her dead in her kitchen.

 Lundy was also charged with armed robbery of the other man inside the convenience store shortly before Willaims was shot, said Bibb County sheriff's Sgt.
 Linda Howard.